Healthy Homes Assessment Trentham

 Home Assessments Trentham for Rental Properties

-There are many things to check in the home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
-The most common are:
+There are a variety of concerns to be able to examine in a home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be extremely costly for property owners and landlords.
-For expert advice get in touch today to schedule your rental property home evaluation.
+The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
+For expert assistance, get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties